damanic/mjm-clinic/readme.txt

 * Enable/Disable combinations of the above features.
 * Enable/Disable comments on your service listings.

-= In the pipeline =
-* More shortcodes, functions and widgets to facilitate data access.
-* Related products that can be displayed on various pages through tags or direct relation.
-Products can be set up to link to an online shop.
-* Contraindication Tags
-* Official Parent Theme

 = Front end control of design =
 * All shortcode/widget output has been given a thoughtful set of classes and id's to allow you to fully control and customise the design.
 * CSS/JS/HTML can easily be overridden by creating a folder in your theme: {YOUR-THEME-DIR}/mjm-clinic/.